mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ## Add the Package Registry as a Conan remote

-You can add the GitLab Package Registry as a Conan remote for your project or instance.
+To run `conan` commands, you must add the Package Registry as a Conan remote for your project or instance.

 ### Add a remote for your project